SITE CURRENTLY UNDER CONSTRUCTION

 Think of this menu as your passport to professional growth.
 Pick the experiences that excite you most, track your progress, and use them to tell your story as an educator.
 The more you explore, the more prepared you’ll be — not just for student teaching, but for a meaningful career that impacts students and communities.

-Think of this menu as more than just field trips, it’s a chance to explore and discover new paths in education.
-You don’t have to stick only to your program area.
+Think of this menu as more than field trips—it’s a chance to explore new paths in education.
+You’re not limited to your program area.

 Here are a few things to keep in mind:

-Explore leadership by joining roundtables or summits that connect education to policy and community, think globally about how these experiences link to opportunities beyond your local context
+Explore leadership: Join roundtables or summits that connect education with policy and community.
+Consider how these experiences link to global opportunities.

-Network with intention by connecting with mentors, peers, and professionals who can open doors and then reflect on each experience to see what energized you, what challenged you, and where you want to go next.
+Network with intention: Connect with mentors, peers, and professionals.
+Reflect on what energized or challenged you—and where you want to go next.

 Explore the Menu – Browse the questions and topics to pick experiences that match your interests (early childhood, special ed, leadership, service, etc.).